 The program will help by handling query sequence formatting, setting the expect value and default word size parameters to values appropriate for short primer-length sequences, and will send your request to the server over the internet.
-The built-in web browser will show results and allow you to access molecules of interest.
+Results are shown in table format and allow you to access molecules of interest.